 I would like accommodation both for my Summer Pre-sessional programme and my degree course

 You can apply to stay in university accommodation (if available) on one of our campuses for both your English language programme and your degree course.
 Please indicate your preference when you apply for your Summer Pre-sessional programme.
 There’s no need to apply for accommodation separately for both.

 I would like accommodation for my Summer Pre-sessional programme only

 You can apply to stay in university accommodation (if available) on one of our campuses for your English language programme.
 Please indicate your preference when you apply for the programme.

 If you have any questions about accommodation please get in touch with us at firstname.lastname@example.org or +44 (0)1273 644100.

 I would like accommodation for my degree course only

 If you don’t require university accommodation for your Summer Pre-sessional programme, but will require accommodation for your degree course visit our accommodation webpages to find out more about your options and how to apply.

-There's lots of social activities for you to get involved in during your time at the Language Institute including Brighton Students' Union activities, International Students Society events and the Brighton Language Institute social programme.
-Posters detailing events can be found around the Falmer campus and in your classrooms.
-There is a pdf version of the social programme poster here too.
+There are lots of social activities for you to get involved in during your time at the CAELD.
+These activities include Brighton Students' Union activities, International Students Society (ISS) events and CAELD's very own weekly social programme.

 Brighton Students' Union activities